UN1TY: Philanthropy

 On April 1, 2020, UN1TY and V Live Indonesia create a V Paket #DiRumahAja campaign based on government's advice to stay at home during the COVID-19 pandemic.
 Through this program, the fans could meet their idol from the content given by them.
-In every content, this group is giving some advice on how important to stay at home to pass over the pandemic crisis.
-They do and made some fun contents when the fans are staying at home.
-Hopefully, the fans could follow and take a part to help the pandemic that caused by corona SARS-CoV-2 virus stopped.

 On April 4, 2020, UN1TY performed on donation concert #TAYTB Live Stream Fest attended by Samara Live, MRA Media, and Bank OCBC NISP.
 This online-based festival is considered as new alternative medium for Indonesia's live event industry in the middle of COVID-19 virus pandemic.
 This festival is having a collaboration with Yayasan Benih Baik to spread and support for helping Indonesian who susceptible to infected by COVID-19 through giving donations during the festival.
 These donations is used for funds and Bantuan Langsung Tunai for some needed citizens during the pandemic.
 Afterwards, on April 18, UN1TY performed on donation concert #ApapunDiRumahAja Live Stream Fest Vol. 2 attended by Samara Live, MRA Media, FAS, and Tehbotol Sosro.

 Samara Live, MRA Media, and Bank OCBC NISP.
 This online-based festival is considered as new alternative medium for Indonesia's live event industry in the middle of COVID-19 virus pandemic.
 This festival is having a collaboration with Yayasan Benih Baik ti spread and support for helping Indonesian who susceptible to infected by COVID-19 through giving donations during the festival.
 These donations is used for funds and Bantuan Langsung Tunai for some needed citizens during the pandemic.
 Afterwards, on April 18, UN1TY performed on donation concert #ApapunDiRumahAja Live Stream Fest Vol. 2 attended by Samara Live, MRA Media, FAS, and Tehbotol Sosro.